Keith Monk: leading change adding value

 “We have this desire to automate everything and a belief that if you follow the best practice framework then success can be the only consequence,” he says.
 “But it doesn’t work like that.
 There is a science to business change but it is also an art and, if you look at medicine and many of the other areas we expect to be totally scientific, you’ll find there is art there as well.”

-Lesson 1: Method aids success
+Leading change adding value lesson 1: Method aids success

 but doesn’t guarantee it